WaypointPro/waypointnomad-docs/index.md

 Your access continues until the end of the current billing period.

 **My subscription didn't unlock Pro features.**
-Open the Waypoint Nomad paywall and tap "Restore Purchases."
+Open the WaypointNomad paywall and tap "Restore Purchases."
 If that doesn't work, contact the developer at the email above with your Apple receipt.

 **How do I get a refund?**
 Refunds are handled by Apple.
 Visit https://reportaproblem.apple.com, sign in with your Apple ID, and request a refund for your purchase.